james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 If you are using an external database service, like AWS, you may not be able to control what user names you are allowed to use, so just specify both the username & password for each role.

-When using an external database service, you will also need to edit the `base.sql` & `grants.sql` scripts.
+When using an external database service, you will also need to edit the `/tmp/base.sql` & `grants.sql` scripts.

 # Connecting to EPP Registries